khusika/khusika.github.io/content/about/index.en.md

 * [Hugo FeelIt](https://github.com/khusika/FeelIt): is a clean, elegant but advanced blog theme for [Hugo](https://gohugo.io/).

-* [RAJApps](https://play.google.com/store/apps/details?id=com.pit.qrcodesrajabrawijaya): This app is built to provide an attendance system based on QR-Codes scanner.
-I've contribute as a _front-end_ in the development of this application under [Rajabrawijaya Organization](https://rajabrawijaya.ub.ac.id/).
+* [RAJApps](https://play.google.com/store/apps/details?id=com.pit.qrcodesrajabrawijaya): This application is designed to provide an attendance system based on a QR-code scanner.
+I contributed as a _front-end_ developer in the creation of this application under the [Rajabrawijaya Organization](https://rajabrawijaya.ub.ac.id/).

-* [XDA-Developers](https://xdaforums.com/m/khusika.5123347/): I got my title on this community as [_Recognized Developer_](https://www.xda-developers.com/page/recognized-developer-program/) and [_Recognized Contributor_](https://xdaforums.com/t/how-to-apply-to-become-a-recognized-contributor-themer-on-xda.1646309/#post-25915966), various open source projects including ROM, kernel, and mods are created by me.
-In early 2024, I joined as a [_Forum Moderator_](https://docs.google.com/document/d/1lK5rP103OL3StU3q9iqwX9LU_k8XABeSQIAT3EHCqgM/pub) in this forum.
+* [XDA-Developers](https://xdaforums.com/m/khusika.5123347/): I have earned the titles of [_Recognized Developer_](https://xdaforums.com/t/recognized-developer-code-of-conduct-minimum-requirements.4510165/) and [_Recognized Contributor_](https://xdaforums.com/t/how-to-apply-to-become-a-recognized-contributor-themer-on-xda.1646309/#post-25915966) within the XDA Forums.
+During my time here, I have created various open-source projects, including ROMs, kernels, and mods.
+In early 2024, I was honored to join the forum as a [_Forum Moderator_](https://docs.google.com/document/d/1lK5rP103OL3StU3q9iqwX9LU_k8XABeSQIAT3EHCqgM/pub), further contributing to this community.

-* [Pixys OS](https://pixysos.com/): I'm officially a device [maintainer](https://pixysos.com/team/khusika) for [Poco X3 Pro](https://pixysos.com/vayu) as per [this change](https://github.com/PixysOS/official_devices/pull/109).
-I'm also actively contributing to Pixys OS through [my gerrit changes](https://gerrit.pixysos.com/q/owner:mail%2540khusika.dev).
+* [Pixys OS](https://pixysos.com/): I served as a device [maintainer](https://pixysos.com/team/khusika) for the Poco X3 Pro, as highlighted in [this change](https://github.com/PixysOS/official_devices/pull/109).
+Additionally, I am actively contributing to Pixys OS through my [my gerrit changes](https://gerrit.pixysos.com/q/owner:mail%2540khusika.dev).

-* I've submited various of kernel fixes to the [lineageos.org](https://lineageos.org/) through [my code-review](https://review.lineageos.org/q/owner:mail@khusika.dev).
-The useful patches i've ever submited are `vDSO32` integration and also kernel compilation fixes with `CC_WERROR` on xiaomi devices.
+* I have submitted various kernel fixes to [lineageos.org](https://lineageos.org/) through [my code-review](https://review.lineageos.org/q/owner:mail@khusika.dev) contributions.
+Some of the most significant patches I have provided include the integration of `vDSO32` and kernel compilation fixes with `CC_WERROR` for Xiaomi devices.
+These contributions aim to enhance the functionality and stability of the platform.

 ### Daily Drivers